MMB-UMCU/mmb-bioit/_members/bart-boogaard.md

   linkedin: bart-boogaard-1125591b2/
 ---

 I'm Bart, a former MSc Drug Innovation student with a newly found interest in programming.
-Following my 6 month internship in which I worked on analysis and visualization of metagenomic data, I remained at the MMB-BioIT group to further develop an R package for these purposes.
+Following my 6 month internship in which I worked on a project about analysis and visualization of metagenomic data, I remained at the MMB-BioIT group to continue developing an R package for these purposes.